MultiTonic/thinking-dataset/docs/00_OVERVIEW.md

 - [Getting Started](#getting-started)
 - [Conclusion](#conclusion)

-### Directive
+### Objectives

 The primary goal of the "Dark Thoughts" thinking-dataset project is to generate accurate and complex chains of thought reasoning for real-world Situational Reports (SitReps) and create useful and meaningful case study reports based on a set of socio-economic conditions and stakeholders.
 By achieving this, the project seeks to provide valuable insights into decision-making processes and enhance the capabilities of AI models in handling complicated scenarios.

-### Objectives

 The key objectives of the "Dark Thoughts" thinking-dataset project are to:

 - **Create Diverse Scenarios**: Develop a wide range of hypothetical scenarios that encompass various ethical dilemmas and cognitive biases.
 - **Analyze Human Cognition**: Use the dataset to analyze and simulate human cognitive processes, improving our understanding of decision-making and ethics.